DOOR SPECIFICATIONS

 Hinges: The hinge core is made from 304 stainless steel combined with brass.
 The outer part is precisely machined on a CNC machine for high accuracy.
 The hinges can hold up to 1000 lbs.

+Standard holes for locks are designed and cut by technicians using a high-precision CNC milling machine.
 We use TIG welding technology to fabricate steel frames for all our doors.
 It produces higher quality welding and take much longer.
 TIG welding has stronger welds with less spatter, and distortion.
 TIG welding is much more difficult than MIG welding and takes more time to complete the same joint.

 Insulation foam is injected into the frame.
 Insulation is the two-component Polyol and Isocyanate compound that has excellent insulation property.